328th Infantry Regiment (United States): Belgium and Luxembourg

 In early December, the 328th Infantry advanced on the Siegfried Line, cleared the woods between Honskirch and Herbitzheim, and captured Herbitzheim.
 On December 6, the regiment captured Weidesheim and Bining.
 On December 13, the regiment was relieved by units of the 87th Infantry Division and moved to Metz for rest and re-equipping.

+On December 17, 1944, during the Battle of the Bulge, soldiers from the Waffen-SS gunned down 84 American prisoners at the Baugnez crossroads near the town of Malmedy.
+When news of the killings spread among American forces, it aroused great anger among frontline troops.
+The 328th Infantry Regiment issued orders that "no SS troops or paratroopers will be taken prisoner but will be shot on sight."

-On December 20, the 328th moved from Metz to Arlon in Belgium as part of Third Army’s famed effort to change its direction of march from east to north in order to respond to the German offensive known as the Battle of the Bulge.
+On December 20, 1944, the 328th moved from Metz to Arlon in Belgium as part of Third Army’s change of direction from east to north in order to respond to the German offensive known as the Battle of the Bulge.
 On December 23, the 328th Infantry attacked the Germans in the vicinity of the Arsdorf Forest in Luxembourg and captured Wahl and Brattert.
 Between December 24 and 26, the regiment cleared and occupied Arsdorf, Kuborn, Neunhausen, Eschdorf, Insenborn, Bonnal, and Lultzhausen.
 On December 27, Colonel Jacobs was evacuated because of ill health, and temporarily replaced by his executive officer, Paul Hamilton.

 On January 3, 3rd Battalion, 328th Infantry was attached to the 101st Infantry regiment for an assault on some nearby woods, after which the 328th Infantry relieved the 101st Infantry in its defensive positions.
 On January 10, the regiment resumed the offensive, and seized the high ground overlooking the Wiltz River, after which it relieved the 90th Infantry Division near Doncols.
 The 328th Infantry attached on January 14 and captured Grummelscheid and Brachtenbach.
 On the 22nd, the regiment captured Selscheid, Knaphoscheid, and Kleinhoscheid.
 From January 24 to 26, the 328th Infantry advanced to the Clerve River, secured crossings, and secured the towns of Fischbach, Kochery, and Urspelt.
 On January 26, the regiment seized its objectives overlooking the Siegfried Line, was relieved by units of the 6th Armored Division, and established the regimental command post at Überherrn.